 T-Mobile is the wireless telecoms arm of German giant Deutsche Telekom.
 It established a broad international presence from 1999 onwards, acquiring several other significant wireless businesses, including One2One in the UK and Voicestream and PowerTel in the US.
 Continuing growth had made T-Mobile the biggest revenue centre within Deutsche Telekom by the end of 2005.
 More recently though it has begun to reduce its exposure in further flung countries - where it had remained one of the smaller players - in order to concentrate on more profitable continental European markets closer to home.
 The first such step was an agreement to merge T-Mobile's operations in the UK with those of rival Orange to create EE, now the local market leader by customers.
 Still more dramatic was a plan to exit the US in 2011, with the outright sale of the local T-Mobile to AT&T. However that deal was blocked by the US Justice Department and FCC on competition grounds.
 Instead T-Mobile USA merged in 2013 with smaller rival MetroPCS, creating a locally quoted business now only part-owned by Deutsche Telekom.
 It has been one of the US wireless industry's strongest performers overtaking Sprint to become the local #3 by customers, though it still trails leaders AT&T and Verizon.
+Merger talks have continued on and off with Sprint since 2013 to create a stronger competitor to the two US leaders.
+These finally reached fruition in 2018 with an agreement for T-Mobile to acquire Sprint for around $26bn in stock.
+However, that arrangement faces a rough ride from regulators.

 Account assignments & selected contact information